Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Numerical Results

-It is worthwhile to note that at mid and high complexity regions, the proposed mask helps the training process by pointing to the most important attention positions and hence, it saves in computational complexity for a given well trained model (as Region 1 and 2 in Table~\ref{tbl:region_perf_summary} and Fig. \ref{fig:tfpowersweeprhobestperformaingmodelsinterval}).
-On the other hand, since generally there is enough model capacity to learn parameters in those regions, the unmasked network can also learn those important relationships.
-Therefore, using mask reduces the complexity with minimal changes in performance.
-However, that is not the case for the lower complexity region.
+It is worthwhile to note that at mid and high complexity regions, the proposed mask helps the training process by pointing to the most important attention positions and hence, it can save in computational complexity for a given well trained model.
+However, for the lower complexity region, there is a performance advantage as well.
 In fact, directing limited resources toward important model parameters provides a learning advantage here where one can see the performance boost in this region.
 In other words, with under-parameterized models in low complexity region, the mask guidance generally results in a more efficient training process.
-Specifically, for the fixed model in Region 3, one can see a better performance while the complexity is still reduced by using the proposed mask.
+Table \ref{tbl:16QAMThreeSampleModels} shows the performance and complexity of three models as examples of different performance versus complexity regions from Fig. \ref{fig:tfrhoallQvsFlopenvelopesweepscattertogether}.

-Moreover, performance results for DBP at two samples-per-symbol with different steps-per-span~(StpS) are presented to benchmark the proposed Transformers.
-Note that, the complexity comparison of DBP is not performed here since it involves implementation obstacles beyond multiplication complexity.
-In fact, DBP faces serious challenges for implementation in coherent transceivers including higher required over-sampling rate, the need for more number of steps-per-spans with increasing symbol rate to maintain the performance, and also use of multiple (inverse) fast Fourier transform (FFT) modules which impacts the linear equalization data path.
-Hence, DBP serves as performance upper-bound at two samples-per-symbol where with no other component or channel impairments involved here, it can efficiently reverse the simulated nonlinear channel.
+Finally, note that a deeper study on impact of different hyper-parameters on performance versus complexity of the proposed Transformer-NLC has been presented in \cite{hamgini2023application}.
+The details are omitted here for brevity.